 She began her musical studies at the Superior Conservatory of Music of Barcelona, where she finished the higher degrees of Composition and Instrumentation and Orchestra Conducting, as well as Musical Pedagogy.
-In the field of choir conduction, she was taught by S. Johnson, L. Heltay, J. Prats, P. Cao, H. Rilling and F. Bernius.
+In the field of choir conducting, she studied with S. Johnson, L. Heltay, J. Prats, P. Cao, H. Rilling and F. Bernius.
 As well as by G. Hollerung and J. Frihsmund in Germany, awarded by the association Musica Mundi.
-For 30 years, she devoted herself to the world of pedagogy, mainly to work with children’s voices.
+For more than 30 years, she has devoted herself to the world of pedagogy, mainly to work with children’s voices.
 In this area, she emphasizes her work at the Escolania de Montserrat and at the Conservatori Superior de Música del Liceu in Barcelona.
-She has been invited on several occasions by Europa Cantat and Arbeitskreis Musik in der Jugend to teach choral workshops; also in Venezuela, through the Schola Cantorum in Caracas and the FESNOJIV, to carry out didactic and direction courses and workshops with children.
+She has been invited on several occasions by Europa Cantat and Arbeitskreis Musik in der Jugend to teach choral workshops; also in Venezuela, through the Schola Cantorum in Caracas and the FESNOJIV, to carry out didactic and conducting courses and workshops with children.
 For more than fifteen years, she has been the musical director of the Opera to Secondary project, which is organized by the Gran Teatre del Liceu and the JONC (Jove Orquestra Nacional de Catalunya).
 For seventeen years she was the artistic and musical director of the Children’s Choir of the Orfeó Català of the Palau de la Música in Barcelona; and has led, for four seasons, the mixed choir Lieder Camera.

 Pere Lluís Biosca

 He studied Composition and Instrumentation and Orchestra Conduction at the Conservatori Superior Municipal de Música of Barcelona.
-As a singer, he has participated in different vocal groups: Coral Cármina, Cor Madrigal, Capella de Santa Maria del Mar… He is also professor of Pedagogy of Music at the Escola Superior de Música de Catalunya (ESMUC).
-As choral conductor, he was trained mainly with Mireia Barrera and Pierre Cao, and also with teachers such as Manel Cabero, John Poole, Carl Hogset, Johan Dujck, Martín Schmidt, Josep Vila… He is coordinator and professor of choral conduction in the courses organized by the FCEC (Federació Catalana d’Entitats Corals) in Barcelona.
+As a singer, he has participated in different vocal groups: Coral Cármina, Cor Madrigal, Capella de Santa Maria del Mar… He also has been teacher of Pedagogy of Music at the Escola Superior de Música de Catalunya (ESMUC).
+As choral conductor, he was trained mainly with Mireia Barrera and Pierre Cao, and also with teachers such as Manel Cabero, John Poole, Carl Hogset, Johan Dujck, Martín Schmidt, Josep Vila… He is coordinator and professor of choral conduction in the courses organized by the FCEC (Federació Catalana d’Entitats Corals) in Barcelona and teacher in other conducting workshops and courses.
+Recently, he has been the choir preparer in the project “El Cor Canta”.
 He has conducted different vocal groups in Maresme, Vallès, Gironès and Barcelonès.
-He has recorded “Les set paraules de Crist a la Creu” by Cristòfor Taltabull, conducting the Orquestra de Cambra de Granollers, Cor Ciutat de Mataró and tenor Josep Fadó, published by Audiovisuals de Sarrià and also the album “Cantem Àfrica”, a project in cooperation with countries as Senegal and Mozambique.
+He has recorded “Les set paraules de Crist a la Creu” by Cristòfor Taltabull, conducting the Orquestra de Cambra de Granollers, Cor Ciutat de Mataró and tenor Josep Fadó, published by Audiovisuals de Sarrià.
+From the same composer, he rediscovered the piece “El Misterio de la Redención”, which he recently re-premiered with the Terrassa 48 Orchestra.
+He has also recorded the albut “Cantem Àfrica”, a project in cooperation with countries as Senegal and Mozambique.

 Josep Vila i Casañas